AtsushiHashimoto/serv4recog/Readme.md

  - _ex) "feature":[0.1,0.9,0.3,0.7,0.5,0.5]_
 - id: sample ID
  - _ex) "id":"sample00001"_
-- class: teacher signal for this sample. (optional, but required as training sample.)
+- ground_truth: teacher signal for this sample. (optional, but required as training sample.)
- - _ex) "class": "class001"_
+ - _ex) "ground_truth": "class001"_
 - likelihood: recognition results (only in output)
  - _ex) "likelihood:{"svc::${SELECTOR}":{"class001":0.9, "class002":0.1}}_
 - group: group tag that is used in ${SELECTOR}